 Certain actions can disqualify a person from eligibility.
 Quitting or being fired disqualifies the employee, as does unemployment because of a labor dispute and refusing to accept another job without good cause.
 An employee cannot receive unemployment benefits under another state law or commit willful misrepresentation or fraud to obtain benefits.

 A worker filing for unemployment must disclose if he or she is paying child support payments.
-If he or she is, the Employment Security Commission notifies the state Department of Human Services, which issues an order for the support payments to be deducted from the unemployment benefits.
+If he or she is, MDES notifies the state Department of Human Services, which issues an order for the support payments to be deducted from the unemployment benefits.

 Once an employee files for unemployment, the agency determines whether to grant or deny benefits and notifies the worker and the employer.
 After the decision of the agency, the employer or employee may appeal the decision within 14 days.

-For more information on unemployment benefits in Mississippi, contact the Mississippi Employment Security Commission, State Unemployment Insurance Benefits Department at 601-961-7724 or contact the local Unemployment Insurance Office in your area.
+For more information on unemployment benefits in Mississippi, contact the Mississippi Department of Employment Security.
+Unemployment insurance claims are filed online at www.mdes.ms.gov or by calling 1-888-844-3577.